metrorailings/OwlBlog/content/posts/2022-week-5-insights.md

 ## Cowboys @ Rams

 Not sure why Kellen Moore is opting to spread the receivers out and pass the ball exclusively, especially when the Rams have shown themselves susceptible to power runs.

+Odd that the Cowboys are playing man coverage against Cooper Kupp knowing he's the only weapon the Rams have.